tokenbender/infinite/README.md

 contributions are welcome! please feel free to submit pull requests or open issues for bugs and feature requests.

 ## license
-this is a fully apache 2.0 license oss work. for a comprehensive explanation of the theoretical foundations and to see how it grows see - [infinite: a rubric driven prioritized replay to maximise continual learning](https://tokenbender.com/post.html?id=infinite-a-rubric-driven-prioritized-replay-to-maximise-continual-learning)
+this is a fully apache 2.0 license oss work.